AvtsVivek/LearnVsExt/src/tasks/552450-CommunityActiveProcess/ReadMe.md

 2. Added the method, GetCurrentModeAndRunningProcess.

+3. This example introduces Mvvm natively, that is, without any tool kit or Mvvm framework.
+So added a folder and files in MvvmInfra folder.

 ## How to run
 1. Build and Press F5, and exp instance will start.
 2. Then open a wpf solution.